mpc-physical-science/2023-Summer-Interns/01-Average-Calc/README.md

-# Simple Graph
+# Average Calc

-This project will get us started and make some room for experimetation with graphing using python libraries.
-The goal is to make a simple template for plotting an arbitrary fuction over some range.
+This notebook will tke as input a (variable length) list of values from the user.

-The following should be user inputs:
+The following should be calculated and clearly displayed:
-- a function to plot
+- the number of values supplied
-- the range over which to plot it
+- the mean of the values
-- labels for the graph, x-axis and y-axis
+- the standard deviation of the values

-There are several graphing libraries available for python, I like the looks of [plotly](https://plotly.com/python/) for adding interactivity down the line.
+BONUS: nicely formatted LaTex displays of the formulas used for mean, stdev